Our »Hidden Champion« in the Golden Autumn

 There is no higher award.

 Have you ever heard of a " false friend "?
-These are words in a foreign language that sound exactly like they do in German, but unfortunately mean something completely different.
-The English attribute "sympathetic" is one such example.
-It certainly doesn't mean "sympathetic", as a gullible German might assume.
-No, it means "compassionate, understanding".
-Not quite the same thing.
-It's similar with the name of our hidden champion, the hidden hero, because it is peppered with "false friends":
+These are words in a foreign language that sound exactly like the German word, but unfortunately mean something completely different.
+The English adjective "sympathetic" is one such example.
+It certainly doesn't mean "sympathetic," as a gullible German might assume.
+No, it means "compassionate, understanding."
+Not quite the same.
+It's similar with the name of our hidden champion, the hidden hero, because it's riddled with "false friends":

-Photo: Certificate of Federal Honorary Award in Bronze for the Graf von Weyher Winery in the Palatinate
+Photo: Certificate of the Federal Honorary Award in Bronze for the Graf von Weyher Winery in the Palatinate

-Each winemaker can decide for himself which wines he presents to the extremely critical jury.
-So every year we stand before the new harvest, chew our lower lips thoughtfully and think carefully about which treasures we will send into the race for the Graf von Weyher winery.
-The "entry fee" is currently 140 euros per bottle.
+Each winemaker can decide for themselves which wines to present to the highly critical jury.
+So, every year, we stand before the new harvest, chew our lower lips thoughtfully, and carefully consider which gems we'll enter for the Graf von Weyher winery.
+The "entry fee" is currently €140 per bottle.

 Then comes the first round of testing!